Yorkshire has so many wonderful things to offer, here is a small selection.

 We love Mainsgill Farm Shop (just off Scotch Corner) and Campbells of Leyburn both of which have kept us fully supplied with flour, bread and the essentials during the recent crisis.
 Two Dales Bakery in Reeth sells the most delicious sour dough, cakes and pastries.
 If cheese is your thing then a visit to the Wensleydale creamery in Hawes must be high on your list.
 It is famous for its collaboration with Wallace and Gromit, and their tasty Wensleydale Cheese, they have an amazing variety of flavours which you can try before you buy.

 Of course to go with all this amazing food you will need a drink!
-Masons Gin is made in Bedale, at their brand new distillery, just a few from miles there you will find The Black Sheep Brewery and Theakstons in the quaint Market Town of Masham, also famous for its two sweet shops and Masham sausages.
+Masons Gin is made in Bedale, at their distillery, just a few from miles there you will find The Black Sheep Brewery and Theakstons in the quaint Market Town of Masham, also famous for its two sweet shops and Masham sausages.
 A few minutes drive from Masham you will find Druids Temple which is a actually just a Folly, but thought to have been built in the 1700’s.
 Hackfall woods also just outside Masham is the perfect place to take a romantic picnic, a recently rediscovered ancient woodland, expect to find grottos, glades, rustic temples and waterfalls.

 Pubs & Cafes